BagchiMB/DP/README.md

 6. Emoji for your new palette
 7. A dark colour has light text and light colour has a dark text, so that you don't strain your eyes much
 8. While creating palette colours can be dragged and placed in any particular order as per your choice
+9. Newly Created Palettes are saved in browser storage

 ## Screenshot
 ![image](/Screenshots/Screenshot45.png)